top of page

 None of this makes any sense at all.
 The issue being considered by Inspector Moore in 1896 was whether the person who wrote the Jack the Ripper letter of 14 October1896 was the same person who wrote the original Jack the Ripper letter of 25 September 1888 (and subsequent postcard).
 That is all that was being considered.
 At no point did Inspector Moore say, or imply, that the writer of the 1896 letter was the Whitechapel murderer.
 On the contrary, not quoted by Wood in his post, Moore stated, "I beg to observe that I do not attach any importance to this communication".

-How is the fact that Swanson then noted that this letter was not written in the same hand as the original "Ripper" letter & postcard (which themselves were not said to have been written by the Whitechapel murder), and that its circulation was to be regretted, in any way inconsistent with knowledge that a Polish Jew called Kosminski, who had been committed to an asylum, was suspected of being the Whitechapel murderer?
+How is the fact that Swanson then noted that this letter was not written in the same hand as the original "Ripper" letter & postcard (which themselves were not said to have been written by the Whitechapel murderer), and that its circulation was to be regretted, in any way inconsistent with knowledge that a Polish Jew called Kosminski, who had been committed to an asylum, was suspected of being the Whitechapel murderer?
 I mean, nothing in the book marginalia indicates that Kosminski definitely was the Whitechapel murderer.
 Swanson might have thought so but, at the same time, might not have been sure.
 So, there would be nothing at all strange if Swanson investigated another line of enquiry while still thinking that Kosminski was a good suspect.
 That is called good (standard) police detective work.
 If Wood thinks any differently it just shows he's not living in reality.

 PACKER'S POLICE INTERVIEW